-Shortcut Operation

-F8 Generate documents and reports.

-Shift+F8 Generate a Web Report in HTML.

-Ctrl+Shift+F8 Generate a 'Diagrams Only' report.
+Shortcut Operation F8 Opens the 'Generate Documentation' dialog for creating documents and reports.
+Shift+F8 Opens the 'Publish as HTML' dialog for generating a web report in HTML.
+Ctrl+Shift+F8 Generates a 'Diagrams Only' report.

 Deleting Objects from the Project